Hong Kong Journalists Association: Article 23

 Introduced as a law to protect national security, Article 23 of the Basic Law created much concern and debate over Hong Kong's right to freedom of speech.
 On the one hand, the government wanted to pass the bill to help the country and protect it from any threats, while on the other, individuals wanted to be able to express themselves freely.
 In a response to the issue, HKJA opposed the bill as it felt that Article 23 posed a threat to freedom of expression and was also unnecessary.
 Due to the dissatisfaction of the people, on 1 July 2003 approximately 500,000 people protested against Article 23.
 On 5 September later that year, the government announced that it had decided to withdraw the bill.

 Hong Kong press ratings

 On 26 October 2006, Ming Pao reported the findings of a survey in which Hong Kong people were asked to rate the local press.

 It showed that the press received a relatively steady approval rating from the general public.

 However, another survey conducted by the University of Hong Kong, showed that public support for the press in Hong Kong has been decreasing and has reached its lowest point in three years.

+According to the World Press Freedom Index compiled and published by Reporters Without Borders, Hong Kong’s ranking plunged from 18th place to 140th over some 20 years.